nickciuffi/nickciuffi/README.md

 ## Hi there, my name is Nicolas Ciuffi de Moura 👋🚀

-- I`m a begginer developer focused in Js/Ts 🖥️🤓
+- I`m a tech enthusiast 🖥️🤓
 - I love music and technology 🎵🤖

 ##